sraj1820/BlackJack-Game/README.md

 ### Get Started

+Click the following [link](https://black-jack-game-htlcx0twk-sraj1820.vercel.app/) to play the game.

 The game will load automatically, giving the player two cards to start and the dealer one.
 Select hit to continue receiving cards or stand to end your turn and pass it on to the dealer.
 Selecting the restart button will begin a new game.

-Please click on the following [link](https://black-jack-game-htlcx0twk-sraj1820.vercel.app/) to get started

 ### Next Steps